Vietnam

 • A lightweight raincoat may be useful if travelling during rainy season;

-• A fleece jacket and warm clothing is recommended if visiting Sapa and the mountains of North Vietnam during the colder months (between January and February);
+• A fleece jacket and warm clothing is recommended if visiting Sapa and the mountains of Northern Vietnam during the colder months (between January and February);

 • Please note the following items of clothing are prohibited when visiting religious places: shorts, short skirts, singlets or vest tops, or similar types of clothing;